eswarren18/roamio/README.md

 <br>

-## Roadmap / Future Improvements
+## Development Roadmap
 **Features to be added include:**
 - **Expanded User Account Functionality**:
 Create an account profile, complete with capability for users to upload custom profile pictures!
-- **Expanded Map Functionality**: Adding new features to our maps that include driving directions, air quality, weather, driving directions, ability to detect user location, and more!
+- **Expanded Map Functionality**: Adding new features to our maps that include driving directions, air quality, weather, the ability to detect user location and more!
-- **Social Media Functionality**: Ability for users to message one another in an instant messanger, as well as capability to add other users to project, share comments on other user's events, and more!
+- **Social Media Functionality**: Ability for users to message one another in an instant messanger, as well as capability to add other users to project, share comments on other users' events, and more!
-- **Secure Login with 0Auth**: Expanding our users' ability to log into Roamio with greater ease!
+- **Secure Login with 0Auth**: Expanding our users' ease in logging into Roamio!
+- **User Reviews and Ratings**: Allow users to rate and to review events and locations!
+- **AI-Powered Chat Assitanct**: Integrating a useful AI chat agent to help users plan their next vacation!